KinslerNghiem/Rainbow2024P4/README.md

 Indigo
 Violet
 and a cute little teddy bear
-and a very ugly teddy bear
+and a very happy teddy bear